PetarDimitrov91/Java-Fundamentals-Lectures/README.md

-## This is my Java-Fundamentals module, icncluding all lectures!
+## This is my Java-Fundamentals module, including all lectures!